-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, creating a new topic, FASB ASC Topic 606, "Revenue from Contracts with Customers", which supersedes revenue recognition requirements in FASB ASC Topic 605, "Revenue Recognition."
+In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, creating a new topic, FASB ASC Topic 606, "Revenue from Contracts with Customers," which supersedes revenue recognition requirements in FASB ASC Topic 605, "Revenue Recognition."
 This ASU requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 In addition, an entity is required to disclose sufficient information to enable users of financial statements to understand the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The standard is effective for interim and annual periods beginning after December 15, 2017.
 The Company has developed an implementation plan to adopt the new standard.
 As part of this plan, the Company is currently assessing the impact of the new guidance on its business processes, business and accounting systems, consolidated financial statements and related disclosures, which involves review of existing revenue streams, evaluation of accounting policies and identification of the types of arrangements where differences may arise in the conversion to the new standard.
-The Company expects to complete the assessment phase of its implementation plan within the next several months after which the Company will initiate the design and implementation phases of the plan, including implementing any changes to existing business processes and systems to accommodate the new standard, during 2017.
+The Company expects to complete the assessment phase of its implementation plan during the third quarter after which the Company will initiate the design and implementation phases of the plan, including implementing any changes to existing business processes and systems to accommodate the new standard, during 2017.
 The Company will adopt this standard as of January 1, 2018 using the modified retrospective application method.
 To date, the Company has not identified any material differences in its existing revenue recognition methods that would require modification under the new standard.

-In February 2016, the FASB issued ASU No. 2016-02, "Leases" ("ASU 2016-02").
+In February 2016, the FASB issued ASU No. 2016-02, "Leases" ("ASU 2016-02"), creating a new topic, FASB ASC Topic 842, "Leases," which supersedes lease requirements in FASB ASC Topic 840, "Leases."
 The new standard revises accounting for operating leases by a lessee, among other changes, and requires a lessee to recognize a liability to make lease payments and an asset representing its right to use the underlying asset for the lease term in the balance sheet.
 The standard is effective for the first interim and annual periods beginning after December 15, 2018, with early adoption permitted.
 At adoption, ASU 2016-02 will be applied using a modified retrospective application method.
 The Company is formulating an assessment and implementation plan to adopt the new standard.
 The Company expects its assessment and implementation plan to be ongoing during 2017 and 2018 and is currently unable to reasonably estimate the impact of adopting the new leases standard on its consolidated financial statements and footnotes disclosures.